hammerheim-game/hammerheim-rules/5-warbands.md

 large amounts of food can often instill a certain loyalty in them.
 Profile M WS BS S T W I A Ld
 6 3 1 5 4 3 1 3 4
-Weapons/Armour: Trolls do not require weapons to fight but often carry a big club.
-In any event, Trolls can never be given weapons or armour.
+Weapons/Armor: Trolls do not require weapons to fight but often carry a big club.
+In any event, Trolls can never be given weapons or armor.
 Special Rules
 Fear: Trolls are frightening monsters which cause fear.
 Stupidity: A Troll is subject to the rules for stupidity.